SandersForPresident/RideWithBernie/README.md

 5. Boot up the server with `rails server`
 5. Head to [http://localhost:3000](http://localhost:3000).

+### Starter Guide for getting setup on a Codeanywhere VM

+1. Follow the starter guide - [http://paste.ee/p/A1B2C](http://paste.ee/p/A1B2C)
+2. Contact @cmuld3r in the slack group for any setup questions.

 ### What our app is setup with

 - Rails 4.2.4